SebiAho/APOT/README.md

 The asset  isin`t included with the project due to the storage limits on a GitHub account.

 The folder "Scripts" contains code written specifically for the project.
-The folder Project pictures contains screenshots from the project and the code.
+The folder "Project pictures" contains screenshots from the project and the code.